mumuki/mumuki-gobstones-runner/README.md

 * `show_initial_board` and `show_final_board`: Because of kids layout, the boards are always being displayed.
 * `check_head_position`: For the kids this may be a bit difficult to understand and there is no pedagogic benefit in using it.
 * `title` for boards: The title is set in laboratory, so a custom title won't be display initially.
 It'll only appear when the success pop-up appears.

+## Interactive programs

+In order to use interactive programs there are two requirements:

+1) Set the option interactive to true in the test.
+2) Provide a default code that has an interactive program in it.

+Also, it is desirable to provide a gs-keyboard-config.